polca/pathways/paper.md

 This process is implemented in the `remove_double_accounting` function, which modifies the technosphere matrix to remove redundant entries.
-The function identifies flagged products for removal, locates the associated rows, and zeroes out the corresponding positions taking any specified exceptions.For instance, in the electricity-steel example, the function would find the row corresponding to regional electricity and cancel out the input in the column associated with steel production, effectively preventing double counting of electricity demand.
+The function identifies flagged products for removal, locates the associated rows, and zeroes out the corresponding positions taking any specified exceptions.
+For instance, in the electricity-steel example, the function would find the row corresponding to regional electricity and cancel out the input in the column associated with steel production, effectively preventing double counting of electricity demand.
 This modular approach enhances transparency and traceability, making it easier to document and